brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 Since we've been applying these two patterns in several projects, it made sense for us to extract some functionality into [a reusable package](*https://github.com/spatie/laravel-model-states).
 As of writing though, this package is still a work in progress, but you'll be able to read up on how we use states in depth over there.

-I do want to give a quick demonstration though, of how states can be leveraged:
+I do want to give a quick demonstration still, of how states can be leveraged:

 ```php
 $invoice->status-><hljs prop>transitionTo</hljs>(<hljs type>Paid</hljs>::class);